noahdavis05/Typing/README.md

 ## Features

 - **Two Game Modes**:
-  - **Time Limit**: Type as many words as possible within a set time
+  - **Time Limit**: Type as many words as possible within a set time.
-  - **Word Limit**: Complete a specific number of words as fast as possible
+  - **Word Limit**: Complete a specific number of words as fast as possible.
-- **Real-time Feedback**: See your typing accuracy with color-coded text
+- **Feedback**: View your accuracy with highlighted errors.
-- **Customizable Settings**: Adjust time limits, word counts, and more
+- **Settings**: Customize gamemode, length of rounds, and colour themes.
-- **WPM Calculation**: Track your words per minute and accuracy
+- **WPM Calculation**: Track your words per minute and accuracy.
-- **Clean Terminal UI**: Clean interface using Bubble Tea framework
+- **Terminal UI**: Clean interface using Bubble Tea framework.
+- **Customization**: Create and use your own colour and style themes.

 ## Installation